|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-After the Japanese landings on the north coast, the Australian Army 11th Platoon under the command of Lt.
+After the Japanese landings on the north coast, the Australian Army 11th platoon under the command of Lt.
 Arthur Seekamp advanced to Awala.
-As Japanese forces advanced from the east along the road, the Australians withdrew to the west.
+As Japanese forces advanced from the east follwoing the Kokoda road, the Australians withdrew to the west.

 The Awala Primary school is located at this location.